 How composites can help achieve LEED certification

-BFG Architecture is leading the way, helping our clients to achieve full LEED certification for new green buildings by incorporating the latest composite components into their designs.
-Leadership in Energy and Environmental Design (LEED) is one of the world’s most popular green building certification programmes.
+In our Architecture and Infrastructure group, BFG is leading the way, helping our clients to achieve full LEED certification for new green buildings by incorporating the latest composite components into their designs.
+Leadership in Energy and Environmental Design (LEED) is one of the world’s most popular green building certification programmes developed by the US Green Building Council.
 Its goal is to enhance environmental performance, improve wellbeing and enhance the economic returns of new build facilities, and covers design, construction, operation and maintenance.

 Low resource requirement

 Lightweight FRP materials have low ecological and carbon footprints.
 The overall materials and resource requirement in FRP production is significantly lower than for traditional building materials.

 FRP uses less energy in the production process from the raw materials stage all the way to product delivery.

 FRP is a durable, low maintenance, long lasting material, with a long life cycle as determined by Life Cycle Assessment (LCA) studies.
 This reduces the need for replacement, repair and repainting over time.

 Glass, the main ingredient of the fiberglass reinforcement in FRP, is made from sand which is a natural, nondepleting resource.